FLCAC-admin/uslci-content/docs/submission_handbook/02-how-to-publish-in-the-uslci.md

 1. **Flow nomenclature/connectivity**
   **_Small datasets (< 10 unit processes) are manually curated as described below:_**
-    * You provide an Excel file that suggests one of the following options for each submitted flow:
+    * NREL provides an Excel file that suggests one of the following options for each submitted flow:
       * _Replace the flow with a surrogate from the USLCI Database_
       * _Add the flow to the USLCI Database as a CUTOFF_
       * _Add the flow to the USLCI Database as a connected flow (e.g., the Quantitative Reference for the submitted unit processes)_